farazfp/loom/content/index.md

 > [!info] Objective
-> An initiative with the University of Victoria [Electronic Textual Cultures Lab (ETCL)](etcl.uvic.ca) To explore the creative synergies between artificial intelligence and human expertise.
+> An initiative with the University of Victoria [Electronic Textual Cultures Lab (ETCL)](https://etcl.uvic.ca) To explore the creative synergies between artificial intelligence and human expertise.
 Focusing on the realm of poetry translation, and a year-long journey through a broad range of Persian ghazals.

 > [!methodology]- Methodology
 >
-> Daily sessions with ChatGPT will be conducted to co-transcreate a carefully curated set of Persian ghazals, or other appropriately noteworthy instances of poems, such as quatrains.
+> Multiple chat sessions with ChatGPT (and potentially other Large Language Models) will be conducted throughout the week to co-transcreate a carefully curated set of Persian ghazals, or other appropriately noteworthy instances of Persian poems, such as quatrains.
 This iterative process will include feedback loops between the machine and the human translator, aiming to capture both the literal and emotional essence of the work of a wide range of classical to neoclassical Iranian poets, yielding translations that can stand on their own as poems.

 > [!important]- Significance
 >